Rutland remembers David Sagi

 In 1988, David Sagi lost his seat on the Board of Aldermen.

-"He was always prepared," said Board of Aldermen President Sharon Davis, who served with Sagi when she first became an alderwoman.
-"I learned a lot from him. he was engaged.
+“He was always prepared,” said Board of Aldermen President Sharon Davis, who served with Sagi when she first was elected as an alderwoman.
+“I learned a lot from him.
+He was engaged.
 He knew the issues. ...
-He served the city very well."
+He served the city very well.”

 Sagi was wheelchair-bound after a paralyzing accident suffered in 1971.
 Former mayor John Cassarino said they both worked at Central Vermont Public Service at the time, and that Sagi, a line worker, was in a utility truck when it was struck from behind.
 The damage was not noticed until that night, Cassarino said, when Sagi jumped into a swimming pool.